Schooling Degree Levels Available

 Earning a master's degree may qualify graduates to work in advanced or executive-level positions.
 A master's degree is also required for entrance into some doctoral programs.
 Different degree programs available at the master's degree level include the following:

 - Master of Science (M.S.)

 - Master of Business Administration (MBA)

 - Master of Fine Arts (MFA)

-Doctoral degree programs, also known as Ph.D. programs, are the most advanced type of degree program available.
-Admittance into a doctoral degree program may require individuals to hold a master's degree, although several programs accept candidates who only hold bachelor's degrees.
+The highest college degrees are doctoral degree programs, also known as Ph.D. programs.
+Because they are the most advanced type of degree program available, admittance into a doctoral degree program may require individuals to hold a master's degree, although several programs accept candidates who only hold bachelor's degrees.
 Additional requirements to be accepted into these programs may include submitting standardized test scores and sending in letters of recommendation.

 Completing a Ph.D. program usually takes several years, and often involves the completion of a dissertation and a major research project.
 Medical-related doctoral programs may have students complete hands-on clinical hours with real patients during the final years of the program.

 Ph.D. graduates are qualified to work as experts in areas of business or research, and professors at the postsecondary level.
 Common types of doctoral degrees include those listed below:

 While there are many different college level degree options, the four main degree levels include associate, bachelors, masters, and doctorate.